 Building networks can be hard work.
-Installing cost-efficient infrastructure, optimizing bandwidth, balancing network loads, securing traffic — all of these tasks take a great deal of careful planning and expertise.
+Installing cost-efficient infrastructure, optimizing bandwidth, balancing network loads, securing traffic—all these tasks take a great deal of careful planning and expertise.

 Yet building a network is often the easy part of being an IT administrator.
 The real challenge is managing the network to keep it running smoothly and securely at all times.